 - avoid triggering capital gains tax on the donated securities

-- generate a 100 per cent bump in its CDA, which can be paid out to Victor tax-free.
+- generate a 100% bump in its CDA, which can be paid out to Victor tax free.

 1 For corporations, donations are generally deductible against income, subject to certain limits.
-Subsection 38(a.1) of the Income Tax Act (Canada) provides that there’s no tax on capital gains on publicly traded securities donated to a charity.
-2 Subsection 89(1) of the Income Tax Act (Canada) allows for the full amount of the capital gain to be added to the corporation’s capital dividend account and can be distributed to shareholders tax-free.
-3 Assumes a six per cent annual rate of return, corporation’s tax rate is 51 per cent, taxable distributions of $1,500 per year, and ROC distributions of $10,500 per year.
-4 Assumes a six per cent annual rate of return on an annual investment of $9,765 compounded over 19 years.
-5 Assumes corporation’s tax rate is 51 per cent.
-The refundable dividend tax on hand (RDTOH) account will be reduced by $61,340 ($200,000 x 30.67 per cent).
+Paragraph 38(a.1) of the Income Tax Act (Canada) provides that there’s no capital gains tax on publicly traded securities donated to a charity.
+2 Subsection 89(1) of the Income Tax Act (Canada) allows for the full amount of the capital gain to be added to the corporation’s capital dividend account and can be distributed to shareholders tax free.
+3 Assumes a 6% annual rate of return and the corporation’s tax rate is 51%.
+All normal fund distributions are reinvested in month 12.
+The return of capital distribution equals gross cash flow.
+In month 12, the normal fund distribution is reinvested prior to the return of capital payment for that month.
+4 Assumes a 6% annual rate of return on an annual investment of $11,312 compounded over 20 years.
+5 Assumes the corporation’s tax rate is 51%.
+The non-eligible refundable dividend tax on hand (NERDTOH) account will be reduced by $59,344 ($193,492 x 30.67%).

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.